IKIM-Essen/ClusterDocs/docs/media/index.md

 The original [Class 7 large-data slide deck](../downloads/slides/RCC_Class_7_Interactive_Large_Data.pptx) and [Class 9 Shiny slide deck](../downloads/slides/RCC_Class_9_Shiny_Jupyter_Project_Apps.pptx)
 remain available as instructor resources.

+The older Part 1–4 DOCX, PDF, and PowerPoint exports are withheld from this review candidate because they are not synchronized with the current web lessons.
+Review the class pages, videos, captions, and transcripts as the candidate learning materials.

 ## Rebuilding the videos